Shynixn/repository-m2-deploy-action/README.md

 ```

 2. Encode the text of the file into a single base64 string without any line breaks
-3. Copy this string and store it in your repository secrets with key SIGNING_KEY.
+3. Copy this string and store it in your repository secrets with key ``SIGNING_KEY``.
-4. Store the password of your private key in your repository secrets with key SIGNING_PASSWORD.
+4. Store the password of your private key in your repository secrets with key ``SIGNING_PASSWORD``.